megler/Day59-Blog-Capstone/README.md

 # Flask Blog Capstone

 A more robust blog using Flask and JSON data.
-Day 59 Python Bootcamp.
+Days 59-60 Python Bootcamp.

 ## Usage